makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 args:
   user_name:
-     help: the name of the user
+     help: "the name of the user"
      is_var: false
      required: yes
   password:
-     help: the user password hash (generate with 'mkpasswd -m sha-512')
+     help: "the user password hash (generate with 'mkpasswd -m sha-512')"
      is_var: false
      required: yes